jaruchi/Feedback_App/README.md

 -3.As a user, I should be able to update a class.

 ##Homework Model
--1.As a user, I should be able to create a homework.
+* 1. As a user, I should be able to create a homework.
--2.As a user, I should be able to read a homework.
+* 2. As a user, I should be able to read a homework.
--3.As a user, I should be able to update a homework.
+* 3. As a user, I should be able to update a homework.

 -1.As a user, I should be able to create a class feedback.
 -2.As a user, I should be able to read a class feedback.